abhi-shek2004/Generative-AI-Platform/README.md

 ---

 ## 🛡️ Robust Failover & Fallback Mechanism
-CortexAI guarantees a seamless presentation experience.
+ViperAI guarantees a seamless presentation experience.
 If the local `.env` is missing an `NVIDIA_API_KEY`, or if requests fail due to rate-limiting/timeouts, the backend captures the error gracefully and outputs the warning directly to the diagnostic logs while rendering high-fidelity, deterministic responses locally.

 ```text
 - 🤖 Invoking NVIDIA GPT-OSS-120B model for context synthesis...